-Technical SEO is the practice of optimizing website infrastructure to help search engines crawl, index, and render pages effectively.
-It covers site architecture, crawlability, page speed, mobile optimization, security, and structured data.
-Without proper technical SEO, even the best content may not rank.
+Technical SEO is the practice of optimizing website infrastructure so search engines can crawl, index, and render pages effectively.
+It covers site architecture, crawlability, page speed, mobile optimization, security, structured data, and JavaScript rendering.

 What is Technical SEO?

 Technical SEO encompasses all optimization activities that affect how search engines access, crawl, interpret, and index your website.
-Unlike on-page SEO which focuses on content optimization, technical SEO focuses on website infrastructure.
+Unlike on-page optimization which focuses on content and HTML elements, technical SEO targets website infrastructure.

 Core technical SEO components: